Moldova hosts 10 km race in world's largest wine cellar

 The wine sector employs more than a tenth of Moldova’s workforce, although as of 2017 it accounted for just 2.8 percent of economic output of the country, one of the poorest in Europe.
 Moldova hopes to find markets in the West for its wine, and bringing in tourists to see the giant cellar could help.

-But organisers of the race say the main purpose is just to have a good time.
+But organizers of the race say the main purpose is just to have a good time.

 “The goal is not to show some unreal speed result.
-People come here to have fun,” said Dmitry Voloshin, President of the Sporter sports organisation which set up the race.
+People come here to have fun,” said Dmitry Voloshin, President of the Sporter sports organization which set up the race.
 “Instead of drinking wine at a table, why not run and then drink a glass of wine?”
-(Additional reporting by Alexander Tanas, Dorin Scobioala and Peter Graff)